Myanmar civil war (2021–present): Advances in Rakhine and the fall of Ann

 In December 2024, the AA achieved significant victories in Rakhine State.
 On 8 December, the AA captured Maungdaw Township, securing full control over the 271-kilometer border with Bangladesh.
 This strategic gain was followed by the seizure of the Western Regional Command headquarters in Ann Township on 20 December, marking the second regional command center to fall to ethnic armed groups within five months.
 On 29 December, the AA extended its campaign by seizing full control of Gwa Township, the southernmost town in Rakhine State, after junta troops retreated from the area.
 This victory further consolidated the AA's dominance in the region, leaving only a few townships under junta control.
-The AA's leadership has since expressed readiness to engage in political dialogue to seek resolution to the ongoing conflict.
+The AA's leadership has since expressed readiness to engage in political dialogue to seek a resolution to the ongoing conflict.

 In January 2025, Arakan Army and joint PDF forces pushed into Shwethaungyan Subtownship, northwest Ayeyarwaddy Region taking the village of Magyizin.
-Battle with the junta intensified in the area as the Myanmar Navy increased bombardments to the Bawmi coastline area near Magyizin by 20 January 2025.
+Battles with the junta intensified in the area as the Myanmar Navy increased bombardments to the Bawmi coastline area near Magyizin by 20 January 2025.
 By late March, AA had reached the eastern side of the Arakan mountains taking villages in Lemyethna Township near the Pathein-Monywa Highway.